jestxfot/fnafsecuritybreach/patch/17may.md

 Whiteboard in syrup vat office room seen in January RTX trailer is back

-Cut Handunit line stating a retrieval unit is sent, and that accidental human retrieval is fatal

 Freddy line "where are you going" plays if you exit Freddy when exiting the daycare structures after daycare mission

 Farer Blast minigame can now actually be replaved